TharunPro/TharunPro/README.md

 Here are some ideas to get you started:-->

-- 🔭 My Goal is to become a really good Python ML Builder.
+- 🔭 My Goal is to become a really good Python Developer.
 - 🌱 I’m currently buiding small projects using Python Libraries!
-- 👯 I’m looking to collaborate with other people on GitHub.
 - 💻 I'm looking forward to learning more programming languages and improve my coding skills!
 - ⚡ My other hobbies are chess and speedcubing!
 - 💪 I'll post my projects on GitHub for you guys to see!